kedgecomb/graylog_effort/README.md

 bin/graylog-collector run -f graylog_collector.conf

+##### Logstash Pipeline
-##### To pipe old (not-current) log files into Graylog, use a logstash pipeline to process files individually and push entries to the master GL server.
+To pipe old (not-current) log files into Graylog, use a logstash pipeline to process files individually and push entries to the master GL server.

 -- Install Logstash
 > download logstash